 Every traveler in Vietnam has to sleep somewhere, travel between towns and eat food.
 The kicker is when you introduce excursions.

-The volume and quality of activities/tours will be the ultimate factor in how much you spend in Vietnam after your necessities.
+The volume and quality of activities/tours will be the ultimate factor on your cost for 1 month in Vietnam.
 These costs can quickly get out of hand.

 For example, one night on a Halong Bay cruise can cost between US$ 200 – 600.
 Likewise in Phong Nha, there are incredible looking adventure cave tours that can cost up to US$ 3000 per person.